-OMFG this is truly one of those recipes I did not expect to love so much
+OMG this is truly one of those recipes I did not expect to love so much!

 This Thanksgiving Paleo Gluten Free Stuffing is basically fall in a skillet, and it's so perfect for your weekly meal prep that it might not even make it to the Thanksgiving dinner table.
 Seriously.

-This Thanksgiving stuffing (not to be confused with Thanksgiving Fried Rice) is Whole 30, paleo, gluten-free…pretty much checks off all the boxes on healthy eating, and because it comes together (mostly) in one skillet, it's also great for meal prepping for your work week if you just can't get enough holiday flavours.
+This Thanksgiving-inspired stuffing is Whole 30, paleo, gluten-free…pretty much checks off all the boxes on healthy eating, and because it comes together (mostly) in one skillet, it's also great for meal prepping for your work week if you just can't get enough holiday flavours.

 Or maybe you don't have a Thanksgiving feast planned out, or just want to eat healthier at your family gathering instead of making up a whole bunch of different side dishes so this healthy gluten free stuffing is right up your alley!